 Therefore I take pleasure in weaknesses, in injuries, in necessities, in persecutions, in distresses, for Christ's sake.
 For when I am weak, then am I strong.
-2 Corinthians 12:10 WEB
+2 Corinthians 12:10 WEB.

 "Are they servants of Christ?
 (I speak as one beside himself.)
-I am more so; in labors more abundantly, in prisons more abundantly, in stripes above measure, in deaths often.
-Five times from the Jews I received forty stripes minus one.
+I am more so: in labors more abundantly, in prisons more abundantly, in stripes above measure, and in deaths often.
+Five times I received forty stripes minus one from the Jews.
 Three times I was beaten with rods.
 Once I was stoned.
 Three times I suffered shipwreck.
 I have been a night and a day in the deep.
-I have been in travels often, perils of rivers, perils of robbers, perils from my countrymen, perils from the Gentiles, perils in the city, perils in the wilderness, perils in the sea, perils among false brothers; in labor and travail, in watchings often, in hunger and thirst, in fastings often, and in cold and nakedness' (2 Corinthians 11:23'27).
+I have been in travels often, perils of rivers, perils of robbers, perils from my countrymen, perils from the Gentiles, perils in the city, perils in the wilderness, perils in the sea, perils among false brothers; in labor and travail, in watchings often, in hunger and thirst, in fastings often, and in cold and nakedness" (2 Corinthians 11:23'27).

-'Pilate therefore said to him, 'Aren't you speaking to me?
-Don't you know that I have power to release you, and have power to crucify you?'
-Jesus answered, 'You would have no power at all against me, unless it were given to you from above' (John 19:10'11).
+"Pilate therefore said to him, "Aren't you speaking to me?
+Don't you know that I have power to release you, and have power to crucify you?"
+Jesus answered, "You would have no power at all against me, unless it were given to you from above" (John 19:10'11).

-Nothing will come against you today that catches God off guard and the things that are meant to harm you, will only push you further down God's path for you.
-If I had not lost other jobs, then I would not be a pastor today.
-Relax, God has got this.Prayer: Heavenly Father I thank You for taking care of me.
-I know that You are in control no matter how dark things appear.
-Draw my heart to You, teach me what I need to know, fulfill Your will in my life and let me live for You, in the name of Jesus Christ I pray.
+Nothing will come against you today that catches God off guard.
+Situations the enemy created to harm you will only push you further down God's path for you.
+For example, if I had not lost my previous jobs, I would not be a pastor today.
+God has got this.
+Relax and trust Him.
+Prayer: Heavenly Father, I thank You for taking care of me.
+I know that You are in control, no matter how dark things appear.
+Please draw my heart to You, teach me what I need to know, fulfill Your will in my life, and let me live for You.
+In the name of Jesus Christ, I pray.
+Amen!

 Read more at: www.refreshinghope.org